TimigagaStudios/clipiq-ai/worker/OAUTH.md

 Status: Deployment Pending.

-The current connection route starts YouTube OAuth only when server-side configuration exists.
-Instagram and TikTok return an honest pending response until their provider-specific flows are implemented.
+The connection route starts YouTube or Instagram OAuth only when server-side configuration exists.
+TikTok remains pending until its provider-specific flow is implemented.

 Required server-side variables for YouTube: